opalmedapps/opal-admin-legacy/README.md

 ### Step 6

-Open the **config.json** file using your favourite editor and replace the default Opal credentials with your local credentials.
+Open the **.env** file using your favourite editor and replace the default Opal credentials with your local credentials.

+Copy the `firebase-admin-key.json` file to `config/firebase/`

+If your database is being run with secure transport required (SSL/TLS traffic encryption), also update the values for the SSL environment variables: `DATABASE_USE_SSL=1` and `SSL_CA=/var/www/html/certs/ca.pem` after copying the `ca.pem` file into the certs directory.
+Detailed instructions on how to generate SSL certificates can be found either in the [documentation repository](https://gitlab.com/opalmedapps/docs/-/blob/main/docs/guides/self_signed_certificates.md) or in the [db-docker README](https://gitlab.com/opalmedapps/db-docker).

 ### Step 7